Product docs and API reference are now on Akamai TechDocs.

 This guide explains how to prepare an Azure Database for PostgreSQL for logical replication to a Linode Managed Database.
 Follow this guide before returning to the Logical Replication to a Linode Managed PostgreSQL Database guide to create the subscription on Akamai Cloud.

-- Configuring your Azure Database instance to support logical replication.
+- Configure your Azure Database instance to support logical replication.

-- Setting up a publication for the tables you wish to replicate.
+- Set up a publication for the tables you wish to replicate.

-After completing these steps, return to the main replication guide to configure the subscriber and finalize the setup.
+After completing these steps, return to Logical Replication to a Linode Managed PostgreSQL Database to configure the subscriber and finalize the setup.

 Before You Begin

-Follow the Logical Replication to a Linode Managed PostgreSQL Database guide up to the Prepare the Source Database for Logical Replication section to obtain the public IP address or CIDR range of your Linode Managed Database host.
+Follow the Logical Replication to a Linode Managed PostgreSQL Database guide up to the Prepare the Source Database for Logical Replication section to obtain the public IP address or CIDR range of your Linode Managed Database.

 Ensure your Azure account has permissions to modify PostgreSQL server parameters, networking settings, and firewall rules.